Religious Education at All Souls' CE

 Religious Education Curriculum Rationale

 At All Souls’ we are theologists!
 We want our children to love religious education.
 We want them to have no limits to what their ambitions are and grow up wanting to be priests, anthropologists, lecturers or social workers!
-We want them to embody our core values.
-We all believe All Souls’ is: “a place to grow”.
-The RE curriculum has been carefully crafted so that our children develop their SMSC capital.
-We want our children to remember their RE lessons in our school, to cherish these memories and embrace the opportunities they are presented with!
-During our whole-school faith week, some of our key stage 2 children took part in an interactive workshop to further develop their knowledge of Judaism.
-They learnt all about the symbol of the Star of David and the Menorah candles.
-The children were able to hold special objects and discuss their significance.
-The children were also able to share some of the special Sabbath bread and grape juice.
-Everybody enjoyed the experience.
-Bringing RE alive is important at All Souls’ CE Primary School.
+We want them to embody our Christian core values.
+We all embrace the school motto of: “we are a place to grow’ – this is both spiritually and academically.
+The religious education curriculum has been carefully designed so that our pupils develop their knowledge of religious and non-religious traditions and its influence on and from the wider world.
+We want all our pupils to remember their religious education learning in our school, to cherish these experiences and embrace the opportunities they are presented with.

 The religious education curriculum promotes curiosity and a love and thirst for learning.
-It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
+It is ambitious and empowers our pupils to become independent and resilient.

-Religious education subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
-These characteristics underpin all work in RE and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
+Religious education subject specific characteristics, which we expect the pupils to demonstrate, have been developed and shared with all stakeholders.
+These characteristics underpin all work in religious education and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
 These characteristics are:

 - find out about and investigate key concepts and questions of belonging, meaning, purpose and truth, responding creatively